Above Header

 Report Unlicensed Activity

-To report state unlicensed activity, please call the Florida Department of Business & Professional Regulation (DPBR) at (866) 532-1440.
+To report local unlicensed activity in Martin County, contact the Licensing Division at (772) 288-5482.
+To report state unlicensed activity, contact the Florida Department of Business & Professional Regulation (DPBR) at (866) 532-1440, or file a complaint online through the DBPR website.

 Martin County Licensing Division

-Monday – Friday, 7:30 a.m. to 4:00 p.m.
+Monday-Friday, 7:30 a.m. to 4:00 p.m.

 900 SE Ruhnke Street